rdkcentral/Thunder/Tools/doc/TagDescription.md

 ### Description

 This tag will mark a parameter in a function as an input parameter.
 By default, all parameters in a function are treated as input paramter.
 All input paramters are expected to be const.
-If not, warning will be thrown during JSONRPC code generation.
+If not, warning will be thrown during JSON-RPC code generation.

 ### Example